Coherent high-velocity chiral magnons in the metallic altermagnet CrSb: Abstract

 \section{Abstract}

 We report the collective magnetism of the metallic altermagnet CrSb.
-Magnetic susceptibility and polarized neutron diffraction measurements show that CrSb is a perfectly compensated Ising altermagnet below a N\'eel temperature of $T_N = 733(4)$~K. Inelastic neutron scattering experiments reveal anisotropic and highly-dispersive antiferromagnetic spin waves with velocities of 61(2) km s$^{-1}$ and 58(2) km s$^{-1}$ along the in-plane and out-of-plane directions, respectively.
+Magnetic susceptibility and polarized neutron diffraction measurements show that CrSb is a perfectly compensated Ising altermagnet below a N\'eel temperature of $T_N = 733(4)$~K. Inelastic neutron scattering experiments reveal coherent and highly-dispersive antiferromagnetic spin waves with large group velocities of 61(2) km s$^{-1}$ and 58(2) km s$^{-1}$ along the in-plane and out-of-plane directions, respectively.
 The observed magnon dispersions along high-symmetry directions of the Brillouin zone are well described by a minimal Heisenberg model up to third nearest neighbors of alternating antiferromagnetic and ferromagnetic character, $J_1 = 23(4)$~meV, $J_2 = -5.4(8)$~meV, $J_3 = 5.2(8)$~meV, and an Ising single-ion anisotropy term $D = 0.15(4)$~meV.
-We observe clear signatures of chiral spin splitting along the low-symmetry $\Gamma$-$L$ direction, characteristic of higher-order altermagnetic exchange interactions, the first such observation in a metallic altermagnet.
+We observe clear momentum space signatures of chiral spin splitting along the low-symmetry $\Gamma$-$L$ direction, characteristic of higher-order altermagnetic exchange interactions, the first such observation in a metallic altermagnet.
+These findings identify CrSb as a singular material: a metallic altermagnet in which coherent spin-split magnons persist well above room temperature, providing a compelling platform for spintronic applications.

 Altermagnets are a class of materials that possess a unique combination of magnetic and spatial symmetries~\cite{vsmejkal2022beyond}.
 Despite having zero net magnetic moment due to their fully compensated antiferromagnetic (AFM) order, the hallmark feature of an altermagnet is non-relativistic spin splitting (NRSS) in the electronic bands~\cite{ahn2019antiferromagnetism,hayami2019momentum,vsmejkal2020crystal,hayami2020bottom,ma2021multifunctional,naka2021perovskite}, a characteristic typically associated with ferromagnets (FMs).
 Unlike conventional AFMs, the “up” and “down” sites in an altermagnet are not related by fractional translation or inversion symmetries that would otherwise enforce global spin degeneracy.
 Instead, the AFM order is stabilized by rotational symmetries.
 Spin degeneracy persists only at momenta invariant under these rotations, giving rise to the eponymous alternating pattern of spin chirality in reciprocal space and magnetization density in real space.